High Negative Ion Gain MMThGEM-Micromegas Detector for Directional Dark Matter Searches: Directionality with Am Alpha Particle Tracks

 \section{Directionality with $^{241}$Am Alpha Particle Tracks}

-Determining the principle axis of particle tracks and identifying sense via $\frac{dE}{dx}$ signatures is important for directional searches.
+Determining the principal axis of particle tracks and identifying sense via $\frac{dE}{dx}$ signatures is important for directional searches.
 In this section, work in which a 2-dimentional track reconstruction algorithm was developed, and tested via exposures to an $^{241}$Am alpha particle source, is presented.
-Due to the highly ionising nature of alpha particles, the field strengths were lowered during these runs to reduce sparking.
-The voltages applied to the cathode, V$_{in}$, V$_{out}$, and the micromegas mesh were -2800 V, -1800 V, 100 V, and -500 V respectively.
+Due to the highly ionising nature of alpha particles, the field strengths were lowered during these runs to reduce sparking (see Configuration B in \autoref{tab:field_configurations}).

 Alpha tracks were successfully detected in both the z-axis and y-axis exposure directions, outlined in \autoref{sec:Setup}, examples of which can be seen in \autoref{fig:TLR_examples}.
 The channel number is plotted against time, where the instantaneous voltage of each channel is indicated by the colour scale in mV, and the points above a 40 mV threshold are indicated by magenta markers.
 During the z-axis alpha particle exposure, events were observed to have discontinuity between consecutive charge clusters, shown on the left of \autoref{fig:TLR_examples}.
 This was found to be caused by the MMThGEM hole pitch because the cluster separation was consistent with the 1.2 mm hole pitch.